FinnBaltazar1111/datauri/README.md

 # How it works
 See https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL

-By Finn Baltazar, with help from Mozilla Developer Web Docs
+By Finn Baltazar, with help from Mozilla Developer Web Docs and Kanav Gupta